I get immense satisfaction from watching my students develop

 Debbie believes her experience as a Kumon parent has been crucial in helping her establish good relationships with her Kumon families: "I am better able to empathise with them as I understand the challenges they are facing within the home, particularly getting their child to complete their Kumon during summer or when they're on holiday.
 I have always been proactive in providing parents with tips and hints to give them that extra support through those more challenging times.

-“I would sum up the past 15 years as a combination of euphoria and self-development.
+"I would sum up my time as a Kumon Instructor as a combination of euphoria and self-development.
 I have grown as a businesswoman and to this day am still growing and developing as an Instructor.
-I am a firm believer in the phrase ‘there is always something better’, and each day I am developing hand-in-hand with my students.
+I am a firm believer in the phrase 'there is always something better', and each day I am developing hand-in-hand with my students.

 "Far from resting on my laurels I have many aspirations for the future which include, continuing to grow both centres, and working to add more value to new students and their families so they can see improvements in their child's study from the beginning.
 I am also excited for the day when I have my very first Kumon grandchild!
 (A former student enrolling their child at the centre because they know and appreciate the difference Kumon made to their life and want the same for their child.)